Pedro de la Gasca: Biography

 Gonzalo Pizarro, however, refused to submit, and fled secretly to Cuzco, where he had loyal troops.
 La Gasca, escorted by nearly the whole fleet of Pizarro, landed at Tumbes in 1547.
 He issued a proclamation announcing his mission as peacekeeper and inviting all good citizens to join him in restoring tranquility.
 In another proclamation he granted amnesty to all deserters and promised rewards to those who would take up arms in defense of the Crown.
 He also repealed the New Laws, the cause around which the rebellion had been organized.

 La Gasca soon assembled a respectable army.
 He took command himself and marched to Cuzco in December 1547.
 Pizarro arrived on the plain of Jaquijahuana (Sacsahuana) near Cuzco with a strong force, but La Gasca, relying more on his diplomatic than on his military skills, entered negotiations with Pizarro's officers, winning them over by promises and threats.
 The two armies met on 9 April 1548 in the battle of Jaquijahuana.
 Most of Pizarro's officers and men went over to La Gasca, with the exception of Francisco de Carvajal, dubbed the Demon of the Andes.
 The royalist forces were masters of the field, without having struck a blow.

 La Gasca had Pizarro and some of his important followers, including de Carvajal executed.
 He dispersed the adventurers, rewarded the royalists, and pardoned the majority of the rebels.
 He reorganized the administration of justice and the collection of taxes, and he issued several regulations opposed to the oppression of the Indigenous.

 La Gasca was tactful and judicious, but unyielding in his devotion to duty.
+Prescott wrote that the secret of Gasca's effectiveness was his unquestioned honesty:In accomplishing his objects, he disclaimed force equally with fraud.
+He trusted for success to his power over the convictions of his hearers; and the source of this power was the confidence he inspired in his own integrity.
+Amidst all the calumnies of faction, no imputation was ever cast on the integrity of Gasca.

 In 1549 he surrendered his powers to the Audiencia.
 On 27 January 1550 he left Peru to return to Spain.
 On his arrival there he was made bishop of Palencia by Charles V. In 1561 Philip II promoted him to the see of Sigüenza.

-American historian William H. Prescott wrote that the secret of Gasca's effectiveness was his unquestioned honesty:In accomplishing his objects, he disclaimed force equally with fraud.
-He trusted for success to his power over the convictions of his hearers; and the source of this power was the confidence he inspired in his own integrity.
-Amidst all the calumnies of faction, no imputation was ever cast on the integrity of Gasca.
-Writing more than fifty years after Gasca's death, Francis Bacon, in his essay "Of Deformity," speculated that Gasca’s outstanding character and achievements may have been driven by a need to overcome the poor impression made by his physical shortcomings.
-(According to Prescott, Gasca's "countenance was far from comely" and he "was awkward and ill proportioned; for his limbs were too long for his body, — so that when he rode he appeared to be much shorter than he really was.")